devendranaga/devendranaga.github.io/_posts/2022-01-16-defending-against-port-scanners.markdown

 At each stage, if the packet checks fail, the packet is dropped and an alert is generated with corresponding failure.

 We run the port scan detection before we run the TCP connection tracking algorithm.
+This is mainly to avoid polluting the connection tracking tables and give enough space for tracking real hosts.

-Port scanner algorithm is as follows.
+The TCP SYN based Port scanner defense algorithm is as follows.

 1. If TCP header contains SYN, match against open ports table. (described later section)
 2. if packet not matched aganist open ports, create a new temporary entry with src_ip, src_port, dst_ip, dst_port in a table.
 Allow the packet to the target.